Rough Gems FAQs

 Can I reapply if I have submitted a proposal previously?

-Curators that were not selected may reapply the following year, and all future years.
+Yes.
+If a prior application was not accepted, curators may reapply the following year, and all future years.

 Can previous Rough Gems curators reapply?